Skip to content

 Are you part of these communities?

-If you are part of one of the following sports communities and you want to get involved, please take a look below to see what is happening at your club!
+If you are part of one of the following sports communities and want to find out more, please take a look below.

 Stoke City FC

-Alan Barrett, a local poet, storyteller and actor, has been chosen as Stoke City FC’s poet-in-residence and will be running workshops, starting from late February.
+Alan Barrett, a local poet, storyteller and actor, was chosen as Stoke City FC’s poet-in-residence and facilitated the workshops for the Stoke City FC community.
 Alan has worked in the local community on several poetry projects, some in conjunction with the National Literacy Trust, and has been a Stoke City FC season ticket holder for a long time!

-Alan will be working with those who attend Stoke Social, Stoke Memories, Potters Dementia Wellbeing group, as well as local primary schools and other youth groups.
+Alan worked with those who attend Stoke Social, Stoke Memories, Potters Dementia Wellbeing group, as well as local primary schools and other youth groups to create a poem for Stoke City FC.
 If you are part of one of these groups, please look for further details on the Stoke City FC Community page.

 Crystal Palace FC

-Dan Simpson, a local poet and spoken word artist, has been chosen as Crystal Palace’s poet-in-residence and will be running workshops, starting in early March.
+Dan Simpson, a local poet and spoken word artist, was chosen as Crystal Palace’s poet-in-residence and facilitated the workshops for the Palace for Life community.
 As a workshop leader, Dan is passionate about the power of language and words to empower people.
 He has also supported Palace since childhood and can't wait to work with the communities the club supports!

-Dan will be working with a variety of community engagement groups, disability sport groups, walking football groups, as well as youth groups and local schools.
+Dan worked with a variety of community engagement groups, disability sport groups, walking football groups, as well as youth groups and local schools to create a poem for Crystal Palace.
 If you are part of one of these groups, please look for further details on the Palace for Life Foundation website.

 Luton Town FC

-Naz Knight, a local poet, workshop facilitator, and holistic health practitioner, has been chosen as Luton Town’s poet-in-residence and will be running workshops, starting in early March.
+Naz Knight, a local poet, workshop facilitator, and holistic health practitioner, was chosen as Luton Town’s poet-in-residence and facilitated the workshops for the Luton Town FC community.
 Naz was born and raised in Luton and has made fantastic contributions to the local community.
 Naz is the Poetry Champion for Bedfordshire and was awarded the Queen’s Award for Voluntary Service in 2016.

-Naz will be working with Luton Town FC's Hatters Hub, Ability Counts participants, fan engagement groups as well as local schools.
+Naz worked with Luton Town FC's Hatters Hub, Ability Counts participants, fan engagement groups as well as local schools to create a poem for Luton Town FC.
 If you are part of one of these groups, please look for further details on the Luton Town FC Community Trust website.

 Blackburn Rovers FC

-David Swann, a local poet and writer, has been chosen as Blackburn Rovers’ poet-in-residence and will be running workshops, starting in early March.
+David Swann, a local poet and writer, was chosen as Blackburn Rovers’ poet-in-residence and facilitated the workshops for the Blackburn Rovers FC community.
 David has worked as a creative writing tutor in universities, schools, prisons, homeless centres, and Greek harbour-sides.
 David was born a Rovers fan!

-David will be working with Remember the Rovers, fan groups, veteran groups as well as local schools and youth groups.
+David worked with Remember the Rovers, fan groups, veteran groups as well as local schools and youth groups to create a poem for Blackburn Rovers.
 If you are part of one of these groups, please look for further details on the Blackburn Rovers FC Community page.

 Portsmouth FC

-Bash Amuneni, a local poet, performer and creative consultant, has been chosen as Portsmouth's poet-in-residence and will be running workshops starting in early May.
+Bash Amuneni, a local poet, performer and creative consultant, was chosen as Portsmouth's poet-in-residence and facilitated the workshops for Pompey in the Community.
 A recipient of the UK Government’s global talent visa for exceptional poetry, Bash has spent over a decade shaping the literary landscape; writing, teaching and performing poetry that pulses with memory, identity and the human condition.
 His work has echoed in festivals, government commissions and international stages, from the European Union’s Night for Human Rights to Poetry Africa.

-Bash will be working with Pompey in the Community's Life 'n' Chimes, local schools, fan groups, and a variety of other community engagement groups.
+Bash worked with Pompey in the Community's Life 'n' Chimes, local schools, fan groups, and a variety of other community engagement groups to create a poem for Pompey.
 If you are part of one of these groups, please look for further details on the Pompey in the Community page.

 Our Inspiration